-A fire at your business, event center, commercial property, or apartment building can happen at any time with no warning.
+A fire at your business, event center, church, commercial property, or apartment building can happen at any time with no warning.
 A faulty wire, overloaded circuits, or an accident in a kitchen can quickly turn into a deadly disaster.
 Having a fire protection system in place is the law and necessary to complying with state building codes, but more than that, they can save lives.
 From alarms to sprinkler systems, we’re walking you through the types of fire protection systems available, what kind may be best for your property and what you need to do to maintain them.

 Using a Sprinkler System for Fire Protection

 A sprinkler system is a type of fire protection system designed to turn on and disperse water or a wet or dry chemical solution in order to extinguish a fire.